mikrdgz/recharge-docs/docs/fe-functionality.md

 # Expected Front End Functionality

-This reference displays what the ReCharge subscription widget should look like on a BigCommerce store.
+This reference displays what the ReCharge subscription widget should look like on a frontend.
 The ReCharge integration injects CSS elements onto various pages within a site.

 ## Frontend functionality
 |Group|Frontend page/element|Image|Data displayed|Functionality|